-I used to think that making homemade applesauce was a daunting task until I decided to give it a go one year.
+I used to think that learning how to can applesauce was a daunting task until I decided to give it a go one year.
 I discovered that it’s really not too difficult to do!
-For the last couple of years making applesauce has become a family affair for us.
+For the last couple of years making homemade applesauce has become a family affair for us.
 All of the women (and sometimes a few of the men) on my side of the family will get together for a day and crank out a bulk batch for the year.
 It works great for us to do it this way and spread the work between us all, but you don’t have to dedicate a whole day to the process if you just want to make smaller batches on your own.
-The steps below work for small or large batches – you choose how much you want to make!
+The steps for how to can applesauce below work for small or large batches – you choose how much you want to make!

 For us this year freezer space was at a premium, so we decided to go with the canning process again.
 This time we were able to borrow a water bath canner and the process went smoothly and well!

-If you’re considering canning applesauce it’s really not a difficult task.
-You will be glad when you have a pantry full of the fresh homemade side at your disposal!
+If you’re considering learning how to can applesauce it’s really not a difficult task.
+You will be glad when you have a pantry full of the fresh homemade side dish at your disposal!

 In a 12 hour day the ladies in my family canned about 100 quarts of applesauce this year.
 Below is how we did it.

-Here’s a step by step guide to canning your own applesauce:
+Here’s a step by step guide for how to can applesauce:

 1. Buy your apples and jars